syedshaheerabbasrizvi/TowTruckStuff/README.md

 colcon build --packages-select py_pubsub

-after this point, please open Arduino IDE, connect with your Arduino, and upload the code given in wheel_encoder.ino. verify it's working with serial monitor, then close serial monitor.
+after this point, please open Arduino IDE, connect with your Arduino, and upload the code given in wheel_encoder.ino (you might want to look for an undercase comment regarding hardcoded frequency). verify it's working with serial monitor, then close serial monitor.

 source install/setup.bash